Shuashuaa/palawanPay-nest-mongo/README.md

 ### 2\.
 Create the Project

-Create a new NestJS project using the CLI.
-Replace `project-name` with your desired project name.
+Use the NestJS CLI to create a new project.
+You can replace `project-name` with your desired name.

 ```bash
 nest new project-name